Venezuela strike: Clashes in Caracas, cracks in unity at UN

 Tensions grew in late March when the Supreme Court transferred all National Assembly powers to the court stacked with government loyalists.
 The opposition called the move a coup, and the court later revoked the ruling.

-Ninety-six people have died in the unrest, according to the Venezuelan attorney general's office.
-At least two people were killed during Thursday's protests.
+Ninety-nine people have died in the unrest, according to the Venezuelan attorney general's office.
+At least two people were killed during more protests Friday, including a 15-year-old.

 Resignation in UN delegation